Admissions

 Prerequisites

-• Students grade point average for the required prerequisites must be above 3.0 for consideration.
+- Students's grade point average for the required prerequisites must be 3.0 or above

-• Students may retake prerequisites to improve their grade point average, but you cannot take or repeat any OT prerequisite course more than twice to obtain a passing grade.
+take or repeat an OT prerequisite course more than twice to obtain a passing grade.

-• All courses must be completed by the summer semester of the year applying.
+- All prerequisite courses must be completed by the end of the summer semester of the

 Required Prerequisite Courses